CyranoB/flash_cards/README.md

 ### Styling

 The application uses Tailwind CSS with shadcn UI components for consistent styling.
 You can customize the theme in:
-- `tailwind.config.js` - For color schemes and general styling
+- `tailwind.config.js` - For color schemes and general styling:
+  - Light mode colors (emerald-100/rose-100 for feedback)
+  - Dark mode colors (emerald-900/rose-900 for feedback)
+  - Border colors (emerald-500/rose-500 for emphasis)
 - `components/ui/*` - For individual component styling

 ### Language Support